Stephanie Rothman

-Stephanie Rothman (born November 9, 1936, in Paterson, New Jersey) is an American film director, producer, and screenwriter, known for her low-budget independent exploitation films made in the 1960s and 1970s, especially The Student Nurses (1970) and Terminal Island (1974).
+Stephanie Rothman (born November 9, 1936) is an American film director, producer, and screenwriter, known for her low-budget independent exploitation films made in the 1960s and 1970s, especially The Student Nurses (1970) and Terminal Island (1974).

 Biography

 Early life

-Rothman was raised in Los Angeles and studied sociology at UC Berkeley.
+Born in Paterson, New Jersey, Rothman was raised in Los Angeles after her family relocated there in 1945.
+She studied sociology at the University of California, Los Angeles for two years before transferring to the University of California, Berkeley.
 She says she became interested in filmmaking after seeing The Seventh Seal (1957), "what is still my favorite film of all time...
 I didn't, at that point, know how to become a filmmaker.
 I didn't even think it was possible.
 When I saw it I thought to myself, 'This is what I would like to do.
 I would like to make a film like this.'
 Highly thoughtful, European-like, [laughs] small films.
 I wanted to be a writer-director."